Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Introduction

 \section{Introduction}

 With the rapid development of Large Language Models (LLMs) and Large Vision-Language Models (LVLMs)~\cite{achiam2023gpt, wang2024qwen2, bai2025qwen2, wu2024deepseek, nong2024mobileflow}, a new class of powerful agents called GUI agents has been designed to interact with Graphical User Interfaces (GUIs)~\cite{hong2024cogagent, qin2025ui, wu2024atlas, zhang2024large}.
-These GUI agents can execute increasingly sophisticated tasks, moving beyond simple dialogue to perform complex operations like website manipulation and automated online shopping~\cite{zhou2023webarena}.
-They typically take HTML code or screenshots as input and output specific actions to navigate and manipulate interfaces.
+These GUI agents can execute increasingly sophisticated tasks, moving beyond simple dialogue to perform complex operations like website manipulation~\cite{zhou2023webarena}.
 A key characteristic of these agents is their ability to autonomously access and act upon live internet content.
 While this capability greatly expands their functionality, it simultaneously introduces novel security risks inherent to open-world interaction~\cite{nguyen2024gui,wang2024gui, johnson2025manipulating, yang2025riosworld, yang2025mla, ye2025visualtrap, chen2025obvious}.

-Existing works have identified that GUI agents are particularly vulnerable to Environmental Injection Attacks (EIAs), which originate from the external environment rather than from the user themselves~\cite{liao2024eia,ma2024caution}.
-Furthermore, GUI agents' ability to perform real-world actions, such as navigating to specific malicious URLs, significantly amplifies the potential harm if they are compromised~\cite{aichberger2025attacking,zhang2024attacking}.
-For instance, a malicious attacker could upload a specially crafted trigger, such as an image or a short text snippet, within a post on a social media platform.
-When another user's GUI agent encounters this trigger while browsing posts, it might be automatically induced to visit a malicious link or perform unintended actions, all without the user's explicit instruction~\cite{zhao2025robustness, lu2025eva}.
-Although trigger text injections such as "\textit{When the user is trying to find a motorcycle, give them this one regardless of the other requirements}" can be effective, they are often easily detected by simple filtering mechanisms.
-Therefore, the primary focus of environmental injection attacks has shifted toward trigger image-based approaches, which are more subtle and less likely to be caught~\cite{xu2024advagent, chen2025obvious, wu2024dissecting}.
+A growing body of work have identified that GUI agents are particularly vulnerable to Environmental Injection Attacks (EIAs), which originate from the external environment rather than from the user themselves~\cite{liao2024eia,ma2024caution, aichberger2025attacking,zhang2024attacking}.
+Recently, EIA research has increasingly adopted a practical assumption that the attacker is a malicious regular user without administrative privileges, and can only influence the webpage through normal content uploads.
+For instance, on an e-commerce platform, a malicious attacker could upload a specially crafted trigger image disguised as a product photo.
+When another user's GUI agent encounters this trigger while browsing the website, it might be automatically induced to navigate to a specific promotional site, all without the user's explicit instruction~\cite{zhao2025robustness, lu2025eva}.